Shopify/unity-buy-sdk/BUILDTARGETS.md

 # iOS

-The Unity Buy SDK requires iOS games to have a minimum target SDK of iOS 9 and support Swift 3.
+The Unity Buy SDK requires iOS games to be built using the latest Xcode (9), have a minimum target SDK of iOS 9 and support Swift 3.